 What to Do After a Skiing Crash With Another Rider

-If you are involved in a skiing crash with another rider, neither party should leave the accident scene before giving personal information to the ski patrol and to each other.
-In many cases, riders could have insurance that will cover them for their fault.
-If the other person was at fault for the collision, contact Ramos Law and we will handle the rest!
+If you crashed into another skier, neither party should leave the accident scene before giving personal information to the ski patrol and each other and obtaining a copy of the ski patrol incident report.
+In many cases, riders could have insurance covering them for their fault.
+If the other person was at fault for the collision, contact Ramos Law, and we will handle the rest!

 Learn more on our “Abide By Colorado Ski Laws” blog post.